 Celestron’s presence in the optical industry has done wonders for the creatives and the curious, looking to reach for the stars in an affordable way without losing the quality behind it.
 Celestron has reimagined and redesigned the telescope in ways that match the ever-increasing evolution of technology.

 This company is all about the people, sharing their knowledge and experience with the community.
-Science education and the preservation of the skies and atmosphere are only the beginnings of providing outreach and giving back to the community who made Celestron the shining star it is today.
+Science education and the preservation of the skies and atmosphere are only the beginnings of providing outreach and giving back to the community that made Celestron the shining star it is today.

 Transcending a humble beginning in 1964, Celestron has grown to become the largest and one of the most trusted telescope brands in the world.
 Celestron has proven itself as a consistent leader in the race to outdoor exploration.